diannedejesus/debt_tracker/readme.md

 #### **Outline**
 - information display/dashboard
 - edit debt/debtor information
-- list debt account
+- list debt accounts
 - edit or eliminate payment
 - table view for payments
 - merge view for payments
+- print view

 #### **Breakdown**
-Basic Information
+Basic Display
-- A basic page that displays the information
+- Displays the information for the account
 - Dropdown has a list of all other cases and switches to those case when selected.
-- Data is collected on server and use to create displayed information.
+- Data is collected on server and used to create displayed information.
 - Data is formatted

+Calculations
+- current debt: how much the account currently owes after applying all payments
+- debt payoff date: estimate date the account will be paid off, based on the amount currently owed and on the minimun payment.
+- payments left: amount of minimun payments need to payoff the current debt.
+- payments made: how many payments have been made.
+Not minimun, just the total amount of payments registered.
+- late payments: if the account holder is late on its current payment.
+If current payment is excused this calculation starts from that date onward.

 Edit
-- Prefilled form
+- Show a prefilled form
-- submitted data is verified same as when submitted
+- Submitted data is verified:

-    - debtor information must already exist
+    Payments
+    - Only the comment field can be left empty
+    - The data submitted must match the type of data for that field
+    - Payment can not be 0 and will be saved without decimals.
-    - debtor file id can't be the same for another account
+    - The payment can be the same date and amount for the same debtor to avoid duplicates
     - payments can't be duplicate (same debtor, date, payment amount)
     - payment will reference debtor for id

+    Debtor
+    - No field can be left empty
+    - The data submitted must match the type of data for that field
+    - Payment and debt can not be 0 and will be saved without decimals.
+    - debtor file id can't be the same for another account

+    Both
+    - debtor/payment information must already exist

 Delete
-- removes a payment
+- Removes a payment
-- debtor/debt can not be removed
+- Debtor/debt can not be removed

 Merge View
-- displays bills and payments side by side.
+- Displays bills and payments side by side.
-- bills and payments will expand across their counter part which they cover.
+- Bills and payments will expand across their counter part displaying how much they cover.
 Meaning a payment that covers two bills will expand to occupy the same rows as those two bills or half way is it covers part of the bill.
 Bills will do the same thing, if various payments are used to cover the bill, it will occupy those rows or half if it is a partial use.
+- Displays whether the the bill is paid or the amount of that bill that is owed.

 Table View
-- displays payments and bills linearly.
+- Displays payments and bills linearly.
-- bills and payments are order in ascending order.
+- Bills and payments are order in ascending order.
-- a running balance is kept ending in a positive number if there is an over payment or a negative if there is an under payments or 0 if all payments are up to date.
+- A running balance is kept ending in a positive number if there is an over-payment or a negative if there is an under-payments or 0 if all payments are up-to-date.
-- displays whether the the bill is paid or the amount of that bill that is owed.

 ### Insert/Register Payment
 This page is for entering payment information.